Podenco Andaluz: Characteristics

 One of the most typical functions of the large Andalusian hound was that of the so-called quitaor accompanying the Spanish greyhound colleras during hare hunting.
 The quitaor‘s job consisted primarily of flushing out the hares from their home or hiding place and killing them; then, together with the greyhounds, retrieving them for the owner.
 Andalusian farmhouses would use the larger hounds as watchdogs, and the smaller hounds were used to kill rodents.

+Genetically the Podenco Andaluz is most closely related to the Galgo Español.